FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiDev.md

 - Applies colour schemes to your code so it’s easier to interpret.
 - Some will have code completion, which will actually fill in some code for you.

 Visual Studio Code is the supported IDE for programming an FRC robot.
-If you don't have VSCode installed on your computer the best way of doing this is to follow the instructions on the [FRC Documentation Website](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-2/wpilib-setup.html).
-These instructions will also install the WPI Library which is used for programming the FRC robot.
-Additional information is also found at [FRC Documentation VSCode Overview](https://docs.wpilib.org/en/latest/docs/software/vscode-overview/index.html).
-The link to download the latest software is somewhat hidden, you can find it under [Prerequisites](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-2/wpilib-setup.html#prerequisites) and click on the *Github* link.
-Scroll all the way down to the bottom of the Github release page to find the downloads.
+If you don't have VSCode installed on your computer refer to [VSCode and WPILib Install](../../SoftwareInstall/vscodeSoftware.md) section.

 ## Robot Simulator
  Communication with the Romi is done via the [WPILib Simulation](https://docs.wpilib.org/en/latest/docs/software/wpilib-tools/robot-simulation/index.html) framework to communicate with the Romi robot.
 We'll learn a lot more about the Robot Simulator shortly.